 -One piece detailed fiber glass hull

--Printed or laser plastic for decks and superstructure -Metal and resin fittings
+-Printed or laser plastic for decks and superstructure

 -Prop shafts, prop tubes, motor mounts, rudders